Introduction

 ssn = 0 OR 1=1

-When the form is filled this way and the SQL is executed, the database compares the conditions against every row in the table.
+When the database executes a SQL the database compares the conditions against every row in the table.

-Let’s assume the first row is for customer 1001 named JOE SMITH with SSN 5555:
+Let’s assume the first row is for customer 1001 named JOE SMITH, with SSN 9999.
+Here’s what that database evaluation of the conditions looks like:

-In SQL, the order of operations will evaluate the AND before the OR, resulting in something like this:
+In SQL, the order of operations evaluates AND before OR, resulting in something like this:

 The ultimate result of this comparison is TRUE!
-That means that the credit card number of JOE SMITH will be displayed.
+That means the database will return the credit card number for JOE SMITH, and the application will display it.

-Since this condition will be true for all the rows in the table, every credit card in the table will be shown.
+The database will evaluate this condition to be true for every row in the table.
+So, the application will display every credit card in the table.

-Because we filled the form in a way the programmer did not expect and did not protect against, we were able to trick the application into showing us every credit card in the database.
+We filled out the form in a way the programmer who wrote the application did not expect.
+Therefore, the code did not protect against this attack, and we were able to trick the application into displaying every credit card in the database.

 The String Variation

-The database will consider ssn = ‘5555’ as a valid comparison and automatically convert the string ‘5555’ into the number 5555.
-So maybe if we embed the value as a string things would look different.
-Let’s fix the application to run this SQL:
+Here’s another little insight about condition evaluation: the database will consider ssn = ‘5555’ to be a valid comparison.
+The database will automatically convert the string ‘5555’ into the number 5555.
+To protect against the above attack, let’s embed the ssn as a string.
+Maybe then things would look different.
+Let’s fix the application to run this SQL instead:

 SELECT card FROM cards WHERE